HCDigitalScholarship/ticha-xml-tei/README.md

 ## Editor tools

 Use [Atom](https://atom.io/) to edit TEI files.
-Atom is "hackable" text editor which means we can install packages that allow it to help us edit TEI files more easily and with fewer mistakes.
+Atom is a "hackable" text editor which means we can install packages that allow it to help us edit TEI files more easily and with fewer mistakes.

 ### Snippets